-Description of the development The proposed development is for Operational Works for Advertising Devices (1 x Canopy Sign, 1 x Pylon Sign and 6 x Wall Signs) Reasons for Decision a) The proposed advertising devices do not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015 ; b) Assessment of the development against the relevant zone purpose planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; c) The proposed development does not compromise the relevant Star Planning Policy; and circum alance, the application should be approved because the astances favour Council exercising its discretion to approve the ation even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Advertising Devices Code.
-Compliance with assessment benchmarks The development was assessed against the assessment benchmark listed above and complies with the code.
-Matters prescribed by regulation The State Planning Policy - Part E; The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015; and The common material, being the material submitted with the application.
+Description of the development The proposed devel Sign) lopment is for Operational Works for an Advertising Device (Pylon Reasons for Decision a) The advertising device is not anticipated to adversely impact on the visual amenity of the streetscape and locality, or the safety of the road network for vehicle and pedestrian movements; scheme codes development w environment, l b) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; c) The proposed Policy; and development does not compromise the relevant State Planning d) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Advertising devices code.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.
+Delicilliarks Assessment Reasons for the approval despite non-compliance with benchmark Advertising devices code The advertising device is not anticipated to adversely impact on the visual amenity or character of the streetscape and locality.
+Furthermore, the device is not anticipated to detrimentally impact on the safety of the road network for vehicle and pedestrian traffic movements.
+Matters i) The State Planning Policy - Part E; prescribed by regulation ii) The Central Queensland Regional Plan; oton Region Planning Scheme 2015. iv) The common r material, being the material submitted with the application.